SierraOne4/SteamMarketTool/TestLog.md

 - 0 Viable Listings
 - 5 Instances of Non-Filtration
 - 5 Instances of slow server response
-- Erros may be caused by a server-side issue at the time (outlier?)
+- Errors may be caused by a server-side issue at the time (outlier?)

+Test 3.
+Listings Purchased: 0 (+$0.00)
+-100 Queries
+-2 Viable Listings
+-5 Instances of Steam Errors involving pages not loading (server issue) -Reduction in other errors after increasing polling time to 1000ms (not committed yet) and reducing delay to 1500ms.

+Test 4.
+Listings Purchased: 2 (+$0.26)
+-100 Queries
+-5 Viable Listing
+-1 Instance of tab loading slowly